ndavidson19/quanta-sentinel/README.md

 # quanta-sentinel

 ## Overview
-quanta-sentinel is the monitoring and logging service for the Quantquanta platform.
+quanta-sentinel is the monitoring and logging service for the QuantForge platform.
 It provides centralized logging, monitoring, and alerting capabilities for all microservices.

 ## Key Features
 - Centralized log aggregation